Large-Scale Minimization of the Pseudospectral Abscissa: Convergence of the Subspace Framework

 for all $x \in \mathcal{B}(x_\ast,\nu_x)$.

 \end{itemize} \end{lemma}

 For the main rate-of-convergence result, as stated formally below, we also assume that the angle between the left and right singular vectors of $\sigma^{\cV_k}(x, z^{\cV_k}(x))$ obeys a certain bound on ${\mathcal B}(x_\ast, \nu_x)$, the interval in Lemma \ref{lemma:uniqness}.
-This is similar to Assumption \ref{ass:uni_bound} in the global convergence proof.
-To this end, letting $u(x)$ and $v(x)$ be a pair of consistent unit left and right singular vectors corresponding to $\sigma(x, z(x))$, following the arguments in Section \ref{sec:psa_derivatives}, in particular by an application of the first order optimality conditions to the constrained optimization characterization in (\ref{eq:opt1}) of $\alpha_{\epsilon}(x)$, we have $u(x)^\ast v(x) < 0$ for all $x \in {\mathcal B}(x_\ast, \nu_x)$ so that
+Specifically, letting $u(x)$ and $v(x)$ be a pair of consistent unit left and right singular vectors corresponding to $\sigma(x, z(x))$, following the arguments in Section \ref{sec:psa_derivatives}, in particular by an application of the first order optimality conditions to the constrained optimization characterization in (\ref{eq:opt1}) of $\alpha_{\epsilon}(x)$, we have $u(x)^\ast v(x) < 0$ for all $x \in {\mathcal B}(x_\ast, \nu_x)$ so that